isomerpages/govtech-corp/media/technews/_posts/2019-02-18-post-Kondo Mania: Digital decluttering made easy.md

 <img style="width: 100%" height="auto" width="100%" alt="MyInfo splash screen" src="/images/technews/MyInfo-MK.jpg">
 </div>
 <h3>1.
 MyInfo</h3>
 <p>Does filling in forms spark joy?
 Probably not.
-Now, with <a href="https://www.singpass.gov.sg/myinfo/intro" rel="noopener noreferrer nofollow" target="_blank">MyInfo</a> —
+Now, with MyInfo — a government-verified
-a government-verified personal data platform — you no longer need to manually key in your personal information when applying for government digital services or certain private sector services.
+personal data platform — you no longer need to manually key in your personal information when applying for government digital services or certain private sector services.
 Simply consent and the relevant information such as your identification number and contact details will be automatically added to online documents and shared with the service provider.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="ParkingSG screenshot" src="/images/technews/ParkingSG-MK.jpg">
 </div>
 <h3>2.
 Parking.sg</h3>
 <p>If you still have a stash of parking coupons in your car, take them out,
-hold them in your hands, thank them for their service, then download the
-<a href="https://www.parking.sg" rel="noopener noreferrer nofollow" target="_blank">Parking.sg</a>mobile app.
-Unlike the parking coupon system which was implemented
-in Singapore in 1980, the Parking.sg mobile app allows drivers to extend their parking sessions without having to return to their vehicles, even making it possible for refunds in the event they overestimate their parking duration.
+hold them in your hands, thank them for their service, then download the Parking SG mobile app.
+Unlike the parking coupon system which was implemented in Singapore in 1980, the Parking SG mobile app allows drivers to extend their parking sessions without having to return to their vehicles, even making it possible for refunds in the event they overestimate their parking duration.
 Having said that, don’t throw those parking coupons away just